 - The layout supports a classic view and a vertical view, but no wide view.
 The vertical view uses double rows like Outlook does.
 There aren't any add-ons to add other views such as a Contacts Sidebar.

 - Postbox does not have an equivalent of View -> Folders (different types of advanced folder views).
 Its folder pane is somewhat similar to Thunderbird's Unified Folders with the top half having a unified folder view and the bottom half a list of folders for the currently selected account.
 However it supports creating custom unified views by creating a new "Account Group", and then dragging and dropping an account from "All Accounts" (or another account group) to it.
 This makes it easier to separate work and personal accounts in one profile.

 - They have stuck with a traditional release process, rather than switching to a rapid release process like Mozilla did.
 Postbox appears to be using a fork of version 9 of the Gecko layout engine used in both Firefox and Thunderbird, and have no plan to modernize it anytime soon.
 Having a stable version of Gecko makes it much easier to implement features such as vertical view with double rows like Outlook does.
-On the other hand it means at least 4 years worth of security fixes have not been added.
+On the other hand it means many years of security fixes have not been added.